 Ravenous: Set in 19th-century California, filmed in the Czech Republic.

-A Knights Tale, set in medieval Europe (mainly France), was filmed in the Czech Republic.
+A Knight's Tale, set in medieval Europe (mainly France), was filmed in the Czech Republic.

-The Holy City of Kairouan in Tunisia was the Raiders Of The Lost Ark filming location for Cairo.
+The Holy City of Kairouan in Tunisia was the Raiders of the Lost Ark filming location for Cairo.
 Appropriately the town's name means "little Cairo".
 For filming the scenes on Sallah's terrace, 350 television antennas had to be removed from local buildings to present a 1930s skyline.

 Many Russian historical movies set in Moscow couldn't be filmed in the very Soviet, concrete, metropolitan Moscow.
 Movies about Imperial Russia or Early Soviet period are usually filmed in the older districts of St. Petersburg, and Muscovite Russia (as in Ivan Vasilievich) in one of the ancient Golden Ring towns.